-Before you get your goggles on, you’ll receive your Swim22 pack through the post.
+Before you get your goggles on and set your fitbit, you’ll receive your Swim22 pack through the post.
 This will include swimming tips, how to get your fundraising started and, of course, one of our new Swim22 swimming hats.

-We provide information, care and support for everyone with diabetes – and for their family and friends – so they can manage their condition well.
-Our campaigns improve life for people with diabetes while our research develops new treatments, technologies and will, one day, find a cure.
+Diabetes UK makes sure people can manage their diabetes well.
+We provide information, care and support for everyone affected by diabetes.
+Our campaigns improve lives.
+Our research develops new treatments, technologies and will, one day, find a cure.